Mobile Homes Tax and Tips

 Last day to pay mobile home taxes to avoid advertising costs of $10.00 per mobile home.

-Notice is mailed to the lienholders of record that the property taxes on the mobile home are delinquent.
+Notice is mailed to the lienholder of record that the property taxes on the mobile home are delinquent.
 This includes financial institutions and mortgage companies.

 home by the Mobile Home Civil Deputy employed by the Treasurer's Office.
 Once this warrant is placed on the mobile home, the home

-can not be moved or sold until the taxes are brought current.
+can not be moved or sold until the taxes are paid in full.